MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

 In case you use VS 2017 you can retarget the project.
 In case you use an older version of VS you can change the toolset yourself.
 Both Debug and Release modes work.

 NOTE!
-The dependecy libs - glfw, glew, fftw and AntweakBar which needed to be built depend on the os they are compiled for!
+The dependecy libs - SDL2, fftw and AntweakBar which needed to be built depend on the os!
+NOTE!
 For Windows I used the pre-built libs offered by the developers of those libs.
+NOTE!
+I dropped GLEW and switched to GLAD as it can generate the source files according to your exact needs.
+Check the source code for more details.

 TOOLS: Visual Studio 2017
 Other requirements: N/A